Meta Model

 Not all Fact Sheets types have predefined subtypes.

-If a Fact Sheet has predefined subtypes, it is best practice always to use one (even if technically n/a is also allowed).
+If a Fact Sheet has predefined subtypes, when creating a new Fact Sheet it is a best practice always to assign a subtype to it even if technically n/a is also an option.

 This overview shows the predefined subtypes in LeanIX: